hemenez/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Javascript - Warm up
+# 0x13 Javascript - Objects, Scopes, and Closures

 ## Synopsis
 This project includes these concepts: